wallydsyh/CB-AndroidTest/README.md

 -       (eg: use only kotlin coroutines to make network request and get rid of Retrofit)
 -       When adding item  that already exist to the database  I call NotifyDatasetChanged() to refresh the View
 -       maybe use NotifyItemChanged() as we are updating an Item no need to refresh the entire view
+-       put all string in a String.xml

+An APK is avalaible for testing